itsmichalprusak/flaffr-web/docs/API.md

 # Flaffr API documentation
 Base URL: `flaffr.com/panel/api/`

-All endpoints (also the parameters they take and responses they provide) ale listed below.
+All endpoints (also the parameters they take and responses they provide) are listed below.

 ## Error format
 ```json